 We’ve looked at how two-way conversational platforms that have millions of consumers conversing with friends, strangers and brands alike all in one place.
 It is simply not the place to apply traditional advertising techniques.
 Think about it from the consumer’s point of view – you’re a consumer at times, right?

 Most people are on Facebook to keep up with their friends and see what’s going on in the world.
 And cats.

 Companies invade this space.
 Yes, they have chosen to ‘like’ your page, but this doesn’t give you licence to hit them with offers, promotions, new products or a statement about how great your company is.
 A ‘like’ is someone giving you a pass into their living room – value it!
 What about the people who don’t like your page – they won’t see these posts.
 This is precisely the point.
 Unless there’s a competition going, no one is going to share self-promotional rubbish over social media to their audience.
 This is exactly why companies resting on their ‘offline’ brand are particularly bad at growing their online audience.

 So what, exactly, constitutes a self-promotional tweet or post?
 Anything that is more promotional than interaction and value-adding.
-Use the content matrix as both a macro and micro guide.
-The blend of your content, where your blob sits in the triangle, should be on the right hand side, but remember that this is an aggregate of numerous posts dotted all over the triangle.
-Some updates will be closer to the centre and maybe one in twenty posts might be way over to the self promotional corner.
+Use the content matrix as both a macro and a micro guide.
+The blend of your content, where your blob sits in the triangle, should be on the right-hand side, but remember that this is an aggregate of numerous posts dotted all over the triangle.
+Some updates will be closer to the centre and maybe one in twenty posts might be way over to the self-promotional corner.
 The other 19 need to be at least as interactive or value-adding as they are ‘promotional’.

 So what’s the bottom line?